byett/dsd/Nexys-A7/Lab-4/README.md

 * Press the “clear” key (BTNC) to set the result on the display to zero

+* Capture a video of this normal behavior!

 ### 6. Work on and edit code with the following modifications (depending on when you do this, it will be your Fourth, Fifth, or Sixth Lab Extension/Submission!)

 #### A) Perform leading zero suppression